The Jakarta Post

 Lotte Shopping Avenue in South Jakarta

-Due to the COVID-19 outbreak, some tenants in this establishment will temporarily close shop from March 23 to April 5.
+Due to the COVID-19 outbreak, some tenants in this establishment will temporarily close shop until May 22.

 Gandaria City in South Jakarta